MrTech12/bettertaskfilter/README.md

 ## Setup
 The `.env.example` file contains the environment variables that are needed to run the application.
 The keys inside this file can be put in a `.env` file and populated with the values.
 The following values are needed for the keys:
+* PORT -- The port number for the 'express' webserver.
 * TODOIST_TOKEN -- The API token to communicate with a Todoist account.
 * FILTER_BUCKET_ID -- The ID of the first filter, which has all the important tasks of the day.
 * FILTER_ORDER_ID -- The ID of the second filter, which will have all the tasks sorted by priority and project.